alephium/www/src/content/news/techtalk-11-how-to-onboard-the-next-billion-people-to-crypto-d1f4904b3eea/index.md

 ![](image_b700f411ca.jpg)

-Here you can find the <a href="https://slides.com/mikaelvaivre/deck" data-href="https://slides.com/mikaelvaivre/deck">full presentation</a>!
+Here you can find the <a href="https://slides.com/mikaelvaivre/deck" >full presentation</a>!

 ### Q&A Session: